Physical Therapy Guide to Perthes Disease

 - Order X-rays (which are required to confirm Perthes disease).

 Early diagnosis is crucial to aid full recovery.
 Several classification groupings exist to describe the extent of Perthes disease and predict recovery.
 If more than 50% of the femoral head is affected, the potential for regrowth without deformity is lower.
-Surgery may be needed to help the femoral head keep its shape.
+Surgery may be needed to help preserve the femoral head's shape.

 How Can a Physical Therapist Help?

-Physical therapists are important members of the health care team that works with children who have Perthes disease.
+Physical therapists are important members of the health care team who work with children who have Perthes disease.
+Treatment is based on the severity and stage of the disease.
+Physical therapy can help your child maintain and improve hip range of motion, strength, and functional mobility.
 A physical therapist will carefully examine the child.
-They will develop an exercise program designed to help restore normal hip movement and promote age-appropriate functional skills.
+They will develop an evidence-based exercise program designed to help restore normal hip movement and promote age-appropriate functional skills.

-Your child's physical therapist may work closely with an orthopedist and pediatrician to ensure the best possible treatment outcomes.
+Your child's physical therapist will work closely with an orthopedist and pediatrician to ensure the best possible treatment outcomes.

 If Surgery Is Needed